Kzizah/yolo/explanation.md

 **Client Dockerfile**

 ```
+# Stage 1: Builder - Install dependencies
+FROM alpine:latest AS builder

-# Build stage
+# Install Node.js
-FROM node:16-alpine3.16 as build-stage
+RUN apk add --no-cache nodejs npm

-# Set the working directory inside the container
+# Set working directory
-WORKDIR /client
+WORKDIR /app

 # Copy package.json and package-lock.json
 COPY package*.json ./

-# Install dependencies and clears the npm cache and removes any temporary files
+# Install dependencies
-RUN npm install --only=production && \
+RUN npm install

-    npm cache clean --force && \
-    rm -rf /tmp/*
+# Stage 2: Build1 - Build the application
+FROM builder AS build1

 # Copy the rest of the application code
 COPY . .

-# Build the application and  remove development dependencies
+# Build the application
-RUN npm run build && \
+RUN npm run build

-    npm prune --production
+# Stage 3: Build2 - Use a lightweight Node.js image to run the application
+FROM alpine:latest AS build2

-# Production stage
+# Install Node.js
-FROM node:16-alpine3.16 as production-stage
+RUN apk add --no-cache nodejs npm

+# Set working directory
-WORKDIR /client
+WORKDIR /app

-# Copy only the necessary files from the build stage
+# Copy only the built application from the previous stage
-COPY --from=build-stage /client/build ./build
-COPY --from=build-stage /client/public ./public
-COPY --from=build-stage /client/src ./src
-COPY --from=build-stage /client/package*.json ./
+COPY --from=build1 /app ./

-# Set the environment variable for the app
-ENV NODE_ENV=production

-# Expose the port used by the app
+# Expose port (can be adjusted based on your application)
 EXPOSE 3000

-# Prune the node_modules directory to remove development dependencies and clears the npm cache and removes any temporary files

-# Start the application
+# Start the application (modify based on your start script)
-CMD ["npm", "start"]
+CMD [ "npm", "start" ]

 ```
 **Backend Dockerfile**